-Dundrum is an outer suburb and a well-connected part of south Dublin, located south of Churchtown and Clonskeagh, and north of Sandyford and Ballinteer.
+Dundrum is a southside suburb and a well-connected part of south Dublin, located south of Churchtown and Clonskeagh, and north of Sandyford and Ballinteer.
 It’s bordered by Rathfarnham to the west and Goatstown and Mount Merrion to the east.
-The village main street is lined with pretty cottages, all of which are still in use, many now used to offer local services and there is a real community vibe here.
+The village main street is lined with pretty cottages, and many now being used to offer local services and there is a real community spirit in the area.

-Dundrum Town Centre is the largest shopping Centre in Ireland and includes exclusive retailers such as Superdry, BT2, Hamleys and Harvey Nichols.
+Dundrum Town Centre is right in its core and is the largest shopping Centre in Ireland with exclusive retailers such as Superdry, BT2, Hamleys and Harvey Nichols.

-There is no shortage of green space nearby, with Airfield Estate and Ballawley Park and the Dublin mountains only a few minutes’ drive away.
+There is no shortage of green space to enjoy with the nearby Airfield Estate and Ballawley Park and the Dublin mountains only a few minutes’ drive away.

 This area is well serviced by bus options and the Dundrum green LUAS line provides ease of access to the city centre and it is also convenient to the M50.